Google triumphs after epic Java API copyright battle with Oracle

 In Monday’s ruling, Breyer wrote, “Google’s copying was transformative,” adding that the company repurposed Oracle’s code in a way that helps developers create programs.

-The ruling sidestepped the question over whether Oracle’s code was entitled to copyright protection in the first place.
+The ruling sidestepped the question of whether Oracle’s code was entitled to copyright protection in the first place.

 In a dissenting opinion, Justice Clarence Thomas, joined by Justice Samuel Alito, said the court should have found that Oracle’s work deserved a copyright and Google’s use was “anything but fair.”
-Noting that Apple Inc and Microsoft Corp did not resort to copying like Google to create mobile operating systems, Thomas said the ruling will harm competition.
+Noting that Apple and Microsoft did not resort to copying like Google did to create mobile operating systems, Thomas said the ruling will harm competition.

 If “companies may now freely copy libraries of declaring code whenever it is more convenient than writing their own, others will likely hesitate to spend the resources Oracle did to create intuitive, well-organized libraries that attract programmers and could compete with Android,” Thomas wrote.